genome/gms/README.md

 System Requirements
 -------------------

+To install the GMS you will need root/sudo access and a fast internet connection to download all packages and demonstration datasets (~700 Gb total)

-System requirements for processing the example data through all pipelines:
+Minimum System requirements for processing the example data through all pipelines:
  * 100 GB for reference-related data used by pipelines
  * 284 GB for test data
  * 1 TB for the results (40x WGS tumor/normal, 1 lane of exome, 1 lane of tumor RNA, processing through MedSeq)